Updated: December 9, 2024

 The costs of a mortgage in Portugal

 Securing a mortgage in Portugal involves various costs.
 Expect to pay around 1 to 2 percent of the loan amount in arrangement fees, coupled with administration fees, valuation fees, and insurance costs.
-Additionally, property acquisition entails taxes like IMT (ranging from 2 percent to 8 percent), stamp duty tax (0.8 percent), notary, registry, and legal fees.
+Additionally, property acquisition entails taxes like IMT (usually ranging from 0 percent to 8 percent), stamp duty tax (0.8 percent), notary, registry, and legal fees.

 Applying for a mortgage in Portugal as a foreigner